blankoner/blankoner/README.md

 - 👋 Hi, I’m @blankoner
 - 👀 I’m interested in programming, Hip-Hop culture, analog photography and a little bit of sound processing
-- 🌱 I’m currently a third-year student of Applied Computer Science at the University of Lodz.
+- 🌱 I’m currently a fourth-year student of Applied Computer Science at the University of Lodz.
 - 📫 How to reach me: marcel.e.tracz@gmail.com

 <!---